run2bizdocs/docs-1/en-us/docs/faq.md

     1. Access the CITSmart Parameters feature navigating through the main menu Parametrization > CITSmart Parameters;
     2. The CITSmart Parameters screen will be displayed, click on the CITSmart Parameters Search tab;
-    3. The CITSmart Parameters search screen will be displayed, search for the parameter "193 - Enable Change Escalation Rules (e.g. : Y or N - Default ´N´)"
+    3. The CITSmart Parameters search screen will be displayed, search for the parameter "193 - Enable Change Escalation Rules (e.g. : Y or N - Default ´N´)";
-    4. The parameter registry screen will be displayed according to the selected entry, on the Value field, insert the "Y" value to enact the change escalation.
+    4. The parameter registry screen will be displayed according to the selected entry, on the Value field, insert the "Y" value to enact the change escalation;
     5. Click on the "Save" button to confirm the procedure, at which date, time and user will automatically be stored for a future audit.

 ### Assets and Configuration Management